domenicostefani/bioinspiredAIproject/README.md

 `python main.py`

-This was part of a university project and it is not really designed for the public or for wide compatibility.
-Anyway if you think that this could be useful for you and/or you find a bug that prevents you from using this code, feel free to open a issue and contact me.
+_Author note: This was part of a university project and it is not really designed for the public or for wide compatibility.
+Anyway if you think that this could be useful for you and/or you find a bug that prevents you from using this code, feel free to open a issue and contact me._